At some point in the lifespan of any company you need to be asking yourself…

 The first step in creating a customer engagement strategy is collecting and analyzing your customer data.
 This data can help you learn about your customers, how you’re currently interacting with them and how you can improve your engagement.
 You may discover insights about your customers’ preferences regarding how you contact them, for example.
 This customer data will help inform and drive your strategy.

 Where can you collect customer data from?
 Data related to any interaction may be beneficial.
 You can gather information from your social media, advertising platforms, email, sales and customer service teams, point-of-purchase system and customer surveys.
 Make sure you organize and unify this data in a central system, so you can use it effectively and get a clear picture of your customer base.
-A tool like Lotame Connect can help you do this.
+Lotame’s Audience Management solutions can help with this process.

 You can also look beyond your customers’ interactions with your company to learn more about them and their habits.
 Get the complete picture of your customers, from their buying habits with other companies to their typical spending.
-You can also learn more about your customers’ intentions and demographics to better engage with them.
+Learn more about your customers’ intentions and demographics to better engage with them.
 Lotame Panorama can help to fill in any gaps in the information you have about your customers by giving you access to data from first-, second- and third-party sources.

 Once you have your data collected and organized, you can analyze it to learn more about your customers.
 You may discover insights about their interests, values and purchasing habits, as well as the channels they use to interact with your brand, how they feel about your company and many other relevant factors.
 You can then align your strategies with what you discover.
 For example, if you discover that a large portion of your customer base regularly visits a particular news site, you can target your ad spending to that news site.
 If you find that a majority of your customers typically shop for or purchase products that complement yours, you can look for ways to cross-promote the products or tie them together to increase sales.